πΉ @http Operator in TuskLang - Go Guide

 - What is @http? - Basic Usage - HTTP Methods - Authentication - Go Integration - Best Practicesπ What is @http?

-operator makes HTTP requests and injects the responses directly into your config.
+The @http operator makes HTTP requests and injects the responses directly into your config.
 No more external API calls in your codeβjust pure, config-driven web power.

 π οΈ Basic Usage